FamilySearch/GEDCOM/attribute-event-requests/FAM-attribute.md

 ### Used

-- Used by the FamilySearch API <https://www.familysearch.org/developers/docs/guides/facts>
+- Used by the [FamilySearch API](https://www.familysearch.org/developers/docs/guides/facts) with URI `http://familysearch.org/v1/LivedTogether`